polterguy/magic/docs/deploy-digitalocean.md

 - Droplet (1 vCPU / 2 GB): ~$12/month
 - Optional droplet backups: +20%
 - Optional block storage volume for extra capacity: from $10/month

-## A Note on App Platform

-This repository also contains an App Platform template (`.do/deploy.template.yaml`) wired to the "Deploy to DigitalOcean" button.
-Be aware that **App Platform does not support persistent volumes** — its filesystem is ephemeral, so databases, configuration, and modules are lost on every redeploy.
-It is usable as a throwaway demo only.
-The droplet flow above is the supported persistent deployment.

 ## Pricing: Hyperlambda Generator